-The EC members are elected on an annual basis by the PG General Assembly; in case there is no nomination from the PG General Assembly, the nominations to the EC will be nominated by the PG Board.
+For clarity, each Member shall have no more than 1 representative in the EC at all time.
+The EC members are elected on an annual basis by the PG General Assembly.
+PG's Member Representative shall self-nominate for the EC member position.
+E&C WG Member shall either self-nominate or accept a recommendation for the EC position and submit an endorsement statement from their company's Member Representative.
+In case there is no nomination from the PG General Assembly, the nominations to the EC will be nominated by the PG Board.
 The EC, once elected by the PG General Assembly, elects its Chairperson (the "EC Chairperson") amongst EC members.

-The EC will have two back-up members who will be elected on an annual basis by the PG General Assembly; in case there is no nomination from the PG General Assembly, EC back-up members will be nominated by the PG Board.
-Unless otherwise agreed by the EC, for any meeting or discussion of the EC, the EC must invite PG's legal counsel to attend.
-PG's legal counsel's opinion is only for reference by the EC but will not be deemed as a vote on the subject matter.
+The EC will have two back-up members, including one PG's Member Representative, one E&C WG Member, who will be elected on an annual basis by the PG General Assembly; in case there is no nomination from the PG General Assembly, EC back-up members will be nominated by the PG Board.

-Any decision of the EC on a matter shall be made if approved at a meeting or in writing by a simple majority of the members of the EC eligible to vote in relation to such matter.
+Any decision of the EC on a matter shall be made if approved at a meeting or in writing by a simple majority of the members of the EC eligible to vote in relation to such matter and shall be viewed independent from the members' affiliation.
+The EC shall be supported by the PG Secretariat.
+Upon request of the EC, PG's legal counsel may attend meetings and discussions of the EC.